jclain/gitolite-contrib/HostBasedAuth_en.md

 ### option match-repo

 This option matches a host based on the name of the repo.
+It must be used in conjunction with 'map-anonhttp'.
 First, the repo name is matched with the match-repo regex.
-If successful, the host is built from capture groups from the regex.
+The host is built from capture groups from the regex and can be used in subsequent 'map-anonhttp' options.

 Example:
 ~~~